dishantgupta/pathfindr/README.md

 To run the application run the following command from the application directory
 > docker-compose run --env AMADEUS_API_KEY={} AMADEUS_API_SECRET_KEY={}
 > docker-compose up --build

+## _Further Enhancements_

+- abstraction of flight client
+  - integrate multiple clients
+  - dynamically switch clients based on a property or configuration

+- uWSGI server integration
+  - flask server is not for production usecase, a web server needs to be integrated which redirects to flask server

+- Test Cases - Mock Amadeus API
+  - mock client APIs and write test scenarios for success and fail cases
+  - connection errors, http errors, invalid inputs need to be mocked for Amadeus authentication and flight offers APIs
+  - test cases validation should be done at app startup